 Stabilizes The Ocean

 The recent Seaspiracy documentary brought the terrible state of our oceans to light.
 Today, the average person eats twice as much fish as 50 years ago.
-As a result, over 60 percent of global fish populations are fully fished and declining.
-30 percent o are overfished.
+As a result, over 60 percent of global fish populations are fully fished and declining and 30 percent are overfished.
 We are already seeing the destabilization of the delicately balanced ecosystems in our oceans.
 The consequences of this include huge species loss and eventually, no more fish in the ocean.

 By going vegan, we can reduce the demand for fish that fuels such exploitation of our oceans.